35percent/11tystarter/src/posts/heygate-redevelopment-lendleases-final-squeeze.md

 #### Southwark really likes Lendlease

-Despite Southwark's council housing boss [declaring last year that building homes was a *'moral imperative'*](https://www.southwarknews.co.uk/news/exclusive-council-housing-boss-hits-back-at-infilling-misinformation/), Southwark Council has reacted favourably  to Lendlease's proposal to dump housing, in favour of offices, with local councillors saying that they are *'generally in support'* of the application, at a pre-election hustings.
+Despite Southwark's council housing boss [declaring last year that building homes was a *'moral imperative'*](https://www.southwarknews.co.uk/news/exclusive-council-housing-boss-hits-back-at-infilling-misinformation/), Southwark Council has reacted favourably  to Lendlease's proposal to drop housing, in favour of offices, with local councillors saying that they are *'generally in support'* of the application, at a pre-election hustings.

 More practically Southwark Council also changed the planning rules to give the application a fair wind.
 We [reported last September](https://www.35percent.org/posts/2021-09-12-lendleases-final-plot-for-elephant-park-offices-not-homes/) how Southwark Council has smoothed Lendlease's path by changing the local planning rules in the [Southwark Plan](https://www.southwark.gov.uk/planning-and-building-control/planning-policy-and-transport-policy/new-southwark-plan), to allow a ten-fold increase in *'employment space'* on Elephant Park.